-The right to know treatment choices and participate in decisions about their health care know about all of the treatment choices that are recommended for their condition including all appropriate and medically necessary treatment options, no matter what their cost or whether they are covered by IPA.
+Patients have the right to get full information from their providers when they receive medical care, and the right to participate fully in treatment planning and decisions about their health care.
+Providers must explain things in a way that patients can understand.
+Patients have the right to know about all of the treatment choices that are recommended for their condition including all appropriate and medically necessary treatment options, no matter what their cost or whether they are covered by IPA.
 This includes the right to know about the different medication management treatment programs offers and those in which patients may participate.

 Patients have the right to be told about any risks involved in their care.

 Patients must be told in advance if any proposed medical care or treatment is part of a research experiment and be given the choice to refuse experimental treatments.
 Patients have the right to receive a detailed explanation from IPA if they believe that a health plan provider has denied care that they believe they are entitled to receive or care they believe they should continue to receive.
 In these cases, patients must request an initial decision.
 "Initial decisions" are discussed in the patients' Evidence of Coverage.